jagennath-hari/Edge-Optimized-Tracking-System/README.md

 # Edge-Optimized-Tracking-System
 <div align="justify">
-A high-performance multi-object tracking system utilizing a quantized YOLOv11 model deployed on the Triton Inference Server, integrated with a CUDA-accelerated particle filter for robust mutiple object tracking.
+The Edge Optimized Tracking System is a high-performance object tracking and inference pipeline designed for real-time applications.
+Leveraging NVIDIA's Triton Inference Server and GPU acceleration, this project combines state-of-the-art object detection, tracking, and particle filtering to achieve robust and efficient object tracking.
+It includes support for deep learning models, modular tracking algorithms, and advanced filtering mechanisms for precise localization and orientation estimation.
 </div>

 <div align="center">